sourcegraph/handbook/content/ops/finance/expenses.md

 ## Approvals

 Generally, you should feel free to spend in ways that are in the best interest of the business (see our philosophy in [spending company money](../../people-ops/spending-company-money.md)).
-However, if you intend to spend >$500 on a single purchase (or, depending on your position, above higher limits), please see our [spending limits](payables.md#limits)
+However, if you intend to spend >$500 on a single purchase (or, depending on your position, above higher limits), please see our [spending limits](payables.md#limits).
+For all expense related questions, feel free to email us at ap@sourcegraph.com or post in Slack at #expense-inquiries.

 ## Submit expenses every month